Virtual Patients, Real Gains: Digital Twin-Based Simulated CT for Multitask Lung Nodule Analysis: Methods

-The SYN-LUNGS dataset consists of 174 digital human twins with 512 simulated lung nodules, generating \textbf{1,044 CT scans and 3,072 nodule images} across the two scanners.
+\textbf{The simulated dataset} consists of 174 digital human twins with 512 simulated lung nodules, generating \textbf{1,044 CT scans and 3,072 nodule images} across the two scanners.
 Each scanner contributed 522 CT scans and 1,536 nodule images, ensuring coverage of diverse imaging conditions.
-The dataset includes 95 males (54.6\%), ages 59 ± 15 years, with a mean BMI of 26 ± 6.
+The dataset includes 95 males (54.6\%), ages 59 $\pm$ 15 years, with a mean BMI of 26 $\pm$ 6.
 The cohort is 73.6\% White, 20.7\% Black, and 5.8\% Other/Unknown, with 98.3\% identifying as non-Hispanic.
-Unlike LUNA16~\cite{setio2017luna16} and DLCSD24~\cite{tushar2024ai,wang2024duke}, which provide 3D bounding boxes, only MSD Task06~\cite{antonelli2022msd} and SYN-LUNGS include 3D segmentation masks.
-While NLST~\cite{nlst2011} lacks segmentation, it provides malignancy labels.
-SYN-LUNGS incorporates statistically derived malignancy labels, adapted from prior studies~\cite{tushar2024beyond}.
+Unlike LUNA16~\cite{setio2017validation} and DLCS24~\cite{wang2025duke,tushar2024ai}, which provide 3D bounding boxes, only MSD Task06~\cite{antonelli2022medical} and simulated dataset include 3D segmentation masks.
+While NLST~\cite{national2011reduced} lacks segmentation, it provides malignancy labels.
+Simulated nodules incorporate statistically derived malignancy labels, adapted from prior studies~\cite{tushar2024beyond}.
 Among the 174 digital twins, 124 were used for AI model training, while 50 were reserved as a test set.
-Performance was evaluated on internal and external datasets to assess how clinical + simulated training improves model generalization and robustness.